 According to Kingsbury, LISS is great for fat burn as "it works by increasing your heart rate into a targeted fat-loss zone and keeps it there."
 Do as he suggests and strive to maintain your heart rate at 60% to 65% of your maximum heart rate throughout the one-hour workout.

-All right, we get it.
-This isn't exactly the piece of advice you want to hear right before we dive head first into summer.
-But according to Kingsbury, decreasing alcohol (or cutting it from your diet almost completely) will likely do wonders for your metabolism.
-(Extra-strong and salty margaritas do not make for a fast and healthy metabolism, apparently.)
+According to Kingsbury, decreasing alcohol (or cutting it from your diet almost completely) will likely do wonders for your metabolism.
+(Extra-strong and salty margaritas do not make for a fast and healthy metabolism, sadly.)

 Kingsbury's reasoning: "Alcohol supplies almost twice as many calories as equivalent amounts of protein and carbohydrates.
 Plus, it is an irritant to the lining of your stomach, gradually weakening your liver and kidneys.
 As the lining is weakened, the food you eat is digested less efficiently."